 I am a beloved wife, a mother, a follower of Jesus, a student of the Bible, a bibliophile, a homeschooler, a freelance writer, a copy editor, a history buff, and a cat-owned scrapbooker/photographer/family historian.

-In October 2014, we left suburbia near Seattle for the rural life of picturesque South Whidbey Island, Washington, and live with our two children, two tabbies, and a rescue dog.
+In October 2014, we left suburbia near Seattle for the rural life of picturesque Whidbey Island, Washington, and live with our two children, three cats, and a rescue dog.

 For most of my life, I’ve considered evangelism not my gift and something for others to do.
 At age 17 and age 21, I worked as a summer camp counselor, but I felt unsuccessful.
 So, I chose to live a Christian life before others, believing St. Francis of Assisi that one doesn’t need to use words and that people would ask why I’m different.

 During the 2015-16 school year, I attended a Training for Trainers (based on T4T: A Discipleship ReRevolution by Steve Smith with Ying Kai) group to learn how to better share my faith.
 It gave me confidence and convinced me to believe my testimony was worth sharing.

 I’ve been a believer for over 40 years.
 I’m ready to teach.
 I feel I’m full of information that I need to share with others.
 The word of God can’t be trapped in the stagnant Dead Sea but needs to flow like the Jordan River.

 In addition to evangelism and discipleship, I desire to help believers in Christ to develop a biblical worldview and to look at our culture through this lens.

 God has gifted me as a writer, and I can draw from my years of Bible study, my major in English, and my minor in Political Science to address my topics of interest.